Sandipkushwaha20/Penguin-Species-Classifier/README.md

-# 🤖 Machine Learning App
+# 🐧 Penguin-Species-Classifier[Machine Learning App]

 This is an interactive web application built using Streamlit that predicts the species of penguins based on user-provided features.
 The app uses a **Random Forest Classifier** machine learning model for prediction and provides insights into the dataset with visualizations.